AutoScout24/showcar-carousel/README.md

 ### JS Interface

 If you need to change the width of the carousel dynamically, you can call the ``redraw()`` method, to force the carousel to recalculate its sizings and positionings.
+Note: Window resizing is included out of the box

 ```
 document.getElementById('carousel-example').redraw()